 Compare this to this marble on the bathroom floor, which is not shiny, it is a honed marble.
 Shower floors are typically not made with polished marble because that makes them extremely slippery.

 Honed marble has the top layer of the stone either ground off or chemically removed.
-If you go to a marble slap distributor, you can see slabs of marble where the top is polished and the underside is honed.
+If you go to a marble slab distributor, you can see slabs of marble where the top is polished and the underside is honed.
 If you are considering marble counters I recommend going to look at the slabs so you can feel the difference between honed and polished marble.

-The most important detail you need to know about marble is that it’s VERY porous.
+The most important detail you need to know about marble is that it’s a VERY porous stone.
 Marble should never be cleaned with any type of acidic cleaner.
 Never use white vinegar or bleach.
 Even though bleach is not acidic it can discolor your marble.

-You might not realize this, but almost every cleaner that you use is acidic.
-This is a list of cleaners that are acid: lemon juice, vinegar, citric acid, acetic acid, oxalic acid, hydrochloric acid and sulfuric acid.
+You might not realize this, but almost every household cleaning product that you use contains acidic substances.
+This is a list of cleaners that are acidic cleaners: lemon juice, vinegar, citric acid, acetic acid, oxalic acid, hydrochloric acid and sulfuric acid.
 You’ll find most cleaners in your cabinet contain one of these ingredients.

-If you need to do regular cleaning of counters and floors it is best to use a cleaner specifically made for marble surfaces.
-Here are the basic cleaners I’ve tried on my marble counters that I like.
-It’s also fine to use a non-acidic dish washing soap and water.
+If you need to do regular cleaning of counters, the best marble cleaner is one that is specifically made for marble surfaces.
+Here are the basic cleaners I’ve tried on the marble counters that I like.
+It’s also fine to use a non-acidic dishwashing soap and water.